 The LPG Business Unit has also been involved in the planning and building of new LPG–NH3 tankers from the outset.
 It has experience in operating vessels as storage tankers and has gained expertise in ship-to-ship (STS) operations between VLGCs and other LPG–NH3 vessels from a very intensive shuttle tanker loading/discharging schedule.

 As EXMAR Ship Management is diversifying its fleet under management, the LPG Business Units now also takes care of bulk liquid carriers transporting highly sensitive cargoes of fresh and concentrated fruit juice around the world.

 The LPG Business Unit has grown significantly in the last five years to match the ambitions of EXMAR in midsize and pressurized segments.
 Since May 2014, it has been supervising the delivery and commissioning of a new fleet of EXMAR midsize LPG vessels.

 Four of these 38,000m³ LPG Carriers were delivered between May 2014 and January 2015 from the Hyundai Mipo yard in Ulsan, Korea.
-The last vessel of a second series of four was completed in late 2016 at Hanjin shipyard in Subic Bay.
-They are the first of this kind built in the Philippines.
-Four more new-builds of the same class are due for commissioning and delivery between now and early 2018.
+The last vessel of a second series of eight was completed in early 2018 at Hanjin shipyard in Subic Bay.
+They were the first of this kind built in the Philippines.
+One more new-build of the same class is due for commissioning and delivery later in 2018.

 The LPG Business Unit is in a position to provide you with: